 Tip: Rounding errors are included in the total but are not listed as a separate line item.
 To view the exact rounding error sum, hover your pointer over the tooltip () next to Total.

-In billing reports, usage cost data is available back to January 2017 at the SKU level.
+In Cloud Billing reports, usage cost data is available back to January 2017 at the SKU level.
 Cost data viewed by invoice month is available back to May 2019 at the SKU level.
 Data at the sub-SKU level (for example, by resource ID) is not currently available.

-As of January 2017, the following data is included in billing reports:
+As of January 2017, the following data is included in Cloud Billing reports:

 SKU cost: The SKU cost is based on the list price or contractual price for that usage.
-It is reported in the currency that your billing account is charged in.
+It is reported in the currency that your Cloud Billing Account is charged in.